ksnyder2452/cast/README.md

 # Notes
 * Every Client uses it's own unique Message Queue.
 The Queue is created upon loading CAST_client_service.dll or CAST_Java_Client_Service.jar
-* The table logger is intended to be used in the following manner
+* The table logger is intended to be used in the following manner (for Dashboard analysis)
    * reference_uuid can be thought of as a Session UUID.
 Which gives us the ability to easily filter all logs and events to a single reference
    * originator is the UUID of the Service that created the record
    * type is the log type (such as INFO, WARN, ERROR, ACTION)